marktmiller/atari-8-bit-forth-projects/fig-forth1.1/starting-forth/Readme.md

 APX Forth has a version of CREATE, but I found it difficult to use.
 So, I created my own that I found makes more sense.
 I suspect others, except maybe more experienced Forth programmers, will agree.

-Most of the arithmetic operators were pretty easy to convert from what APX uses to what's in "Starting Forth."
-One case, SM/REM, was literally just a matter of renaming M/, since it does the same thing!
-M*/ was the most challenging, since APX didn't have anything like it, nor, it seemed, anything I could use to make the needed result.
-So, I wrote it from scratch using the assembler.

 A testament to how well-organized the Forth standard is was FM/MOD.
 I wasn't able to figure out on my own how to implement it, but forth-standard.org solved that for me, by having a definition written in Forth that was easy to bring over to APX.
 Very nice.
 I forget if I